emberjs/rfcs/text/0000-contextual-helpers.md

 #### Use a different helper for creating closure helpers and to evaluate helpers

-This is the most evident aternative.
+**This is the most evident aternative and the one I prefer**.
 To remove the ambiguity, there is two different helpers for the two different features.

 Ideas include `helper` to create the closure helper and `invoke-helper` to invoke it.